 Even if not manifestly mentioned in the above works, NLA can be understood as the description of identical particles with symmetric and exterior algebras (abbreviated as SEA in this work for convenience) in the Fock space (see, e.g.,~\cite{fock}).
-However, when NLA is rigorously discussed in the formalism of SEA, one can find that the algebraic relations defined in NLA are incomplete and even incorrect to explain the nonlocality of identical particles in general, especially when the particles condensate in each subsystem.
+However, as we will discuss in this work, when NLA is rigorously discussed in the formalism of SEA, one can find that the algebraic relations defined in NLA are incomplete and even incorrect to explain the nonlocality of identical particles in general, especially when the particles condensate in each subsystem.

-In this work, we provide an extensive algebraic definition to quantify the nonlocality of identical particles in SEA.
-This linear algebra, which we name the \emph{local innner product}, is obtained by imposing the restrictions from microcausality to the Fock space of identical particles.
-By defining the local inner product, we can present rigorous separability conditions of identical particles in general and also obtain the rigorous defintion for the partial trace of identical particles.
-As a representative case, we analyze the entanglement of bipartite fermions that preserves PSSR.
+Here, we provide an extensive algebraic definition to quantify the nonlocality of identical particles in SEA for the most genearl case.
+This linear algebra, which we name the \emph{local inner product}, is obtained by imposing the restrictions from microcausality to the Fock space of identical particles.
+By defining the local inner product, we can present rigorous separability conditions of identical particles in general and also obtain the rigorous definition for the partial trace of identical particles.
+As a representative case, we analyze the entanglement of bipartite fermions that preserves the parity superselection rule (PSSR).
 By evaluating the generation process of entanglement from spatially coherent identical particles, we show that \emph{fermions extract a larger amount of entanglement from the same coherence than bosons do}, which is by the exchange antisymmetry that represents the exclusion property of fermions.